 Due to Chief Manjarrez’ subject matter expertise in developing complex and innovative homeland security practices, he was consistently recognized as one of DHS’ most dynamic and innovative operational leaders.
 Most recently in government, Mr. Manjarrez served as the Chief Patrol Agent of Tucson Sector for the U.S. Border Patrol.
 Previously, he held positions as Chief Patrol Agent in the El Paso Sector and Acting Director of Counternarcotics Enforcement for the Department of Homeland security where he was the primary policy advisor to the Secretary for Department-wide counternarcotics issues.

-Dr. Victor M. Manjarrez, Jr., Associate Director
+Dr. Victor M. Manjarrez, Jr., Director

 Center for Law and Human Behavior